sferentzi/prex/REAMDE.md

 ## Content of GitHub repository (file list)
 - image.png (System Overview Diagram)
-- index.js (NodeJs file, will be deployed)
+- index.js (NodeJs file, will be deployed, runs the NodJs server)
 - Jenkinsfile (instructions for the Jenkins server)
 - node.sh (Bash script, for deploying index.js)
 - README.md (this file)